bradleyeckert/siphash/README.md

 The best part, besides the small size, is the API's stream orientation.
 It's much better for RAM-constrained systems that deal with long messages.
-The API maps nicely to other HMACs (HMAC-SHA256, etc.) to facilitate drop-in compatibility.

 ## References